 Gerard Brandon, as Chief Executive Officer, leads the business and the executive team, ensuring that the objectives set by the Board are delivered.
 As CEO, Gerard brings a wealth of knowledge and expertise to lead the business forward.
 Gerard joined Cellulac Limited (Ireland) as its Chief Executive Officer in May 2012 and assumed the same role for Cellulac plc in October 2013.
 In 1996 he became founder and CEO of Alltracel Pharmaceuticals PLC, where he built a team that oversaw numerous patents granted on refined cellulose.
 Alltracel was admitted to trading on AIM in 2001.
 In 2004, he was appointed as a Managing Partner for Farmabrand Private Equity.
 In 2009, he was appointed as an Executive Consultant to Eplixo Limited.
 He is a Fellow of the Ryan Academy of Entrepreneurs in Dublin.

-Camillus Glover, as executive director, CFO and COO, brings a wealth of knowledge and expertise to his role.
+Camillus Glover, as executive director and CFO, brings a wealth of knowledge and expertise to his role.
 Camillus joined Cellulac Limited (Ireland) as Chief Financial Officer in May 2012 and assumed the same role for Cellulac plc in October 2013.
 Camillus qualified as a Chartered Accountant with KPMG Dublin in 1985.
 He became a director of Greenore Shipping Chartering Agency Ltd in 1986 and then Irish Shipping & Transport Ltd in 1990.
 In 1991, he was appointed as the financial controller to Anord Electric Controls Ltd and SSP Ireland Ltd in 1994.
 From 1999 until 2001, he was General Manager and Operations Director for the Campbell Bewley Group.
 From 2001 to 2003, he worked as a management consultant, focusing on assisting smaller businesses.
 In 2003, he joined Alltracel as Commercial Director and was appointed Chief Operations Officer in 2005 until it was acquired in 2008.
 During this time, he was CEO of Nanopeutics sro (CZ) a joint venture company between Alltracel Pharmaceuticals PLC and Elmarco sro.
 Between 2009 and 2012, he was VP of Global Business Development for Hemcon Medical Technologies.
 He is a member of the Institute of Chartered Accountants Ireland.

 The Board is kept abreast of developments of governance and AIM regulations.
 The Company’s lawyers provide updates on relevant legal and governance issues, management circulates their regular ‘Boardroom Briefing’ to the Board, the Company’s NOMAD provides annual Board AIM Rules refresher training as well as the initial training as part of a new director’s onboarding.